ampproject/amphtml/extensions/amp-subscriptions/amp-subscriptions.md

 }
 ```

-Notice, while it's not explicitly visible, all vendor services also implement authorization endpoints of their own and conform to the same response format.
+All vendor services must implement authorization endpoint of their own and conform to the amp-subscriptions [response format][3].

 #### Login page

-This flow will be triggered as a result of a `"login"` action as described in the [Actions][12] section.
+The login page allows the Publisher to authenticate the Reader and connect their identity with AMP Reader ID.
+The login page will open as a result of a `"login"` action as described in the [Actions][12] section.

-An example of a Login page URL:
+Below is an example of a login page URL:

 ```json
 {